5 strategies to address tech change resistance

 4. Rational resistance occurs based on the affected workers’ logical reasoning about the change.
 Their resistance may stem from weighing its pros and cons, such as the feasibility, impact, and consequences should anything go wrong.

 Decoding the type of resistance you are dealing with is crucial to figure out how to minimise repercussions.
-While it’s essential when introducing any new technology or process, it’s probably even more imperative now when artificial intelligence is becoming our everyday reality.
-This tech brings additional concerns stemming from an insufficient understanding of what it can do, and how firms plan to adopt.
+It’s probably even more imperative now when artificial intelligence is becoming our everyday reality.
+This tech brings additional concerns stemming from an insufficient understanding of what it can do.
 For many, it’s still a bit of a futuristic concept, and – as with any other tool that automates and speeds up processes – people fear losing their jobs.

 Addressing workforce concerns fosters adoption

-Research reveals that 23% of talent acquisition professionals fear being replaced by AI, and only 15% believe humans are essential to recruitment.
-Such sentiments can easily translate to change resistance if not adequately investigated and addressed.
+Negative sentiments towards AI can easily translate to change resistance if not adequately investigated and addressed.
 For example, Pontoon’s experience with AI-powered bots shows that launching a sourcing bot did not reduce the headcount.
 Quite the contrary, it increased the number of sourcing experts almost ten times.
 Organisations need to debunk misconceptions ahead of time and cooperate with their workforce to find areas where tech can ease everyday workloads.
 The increased focus on connecting tools to strategic business goals makes technology engrained in the companies’ culture.
 This is why ensuring painless adoption is crucial.

 Managing resistance for limited impact